Parent mental health

 Training documentation

-1. A follow-up team (nurse or pediatrician) is available and trained in addressing mental health issues in parents.
+1. A follow-up team (nurse or paediatrician) is available and trained in addressing mental health issues in parents.

 B (High quality)